 A Southern Blue Ridge Mountain Wedding | Chattanooga Wedding Photographer

 Having a wedding during a pandemic isn’t easy on anyone involved.
-It attempted to steal so much joy from Danae & Scot’s Southern Blue Ridge Mountain wedding.
+It attempted to steal so much joy from Danae & Scot’s wedding at a Blue Ridge Mountain wedding venue.
 In some areas it undoubtedly did.
 How could it not?!
 But Danae & Scot inspired me throughout the planning process and on their wedding day.
 Their wedding day was still so special and filled with DIY details and gorgeous mountain views!

 Because of the coronavirus, many of their original life and wedding plans fell through.
 Their original wedding date was postponed by a month, and because of logistics and life, they eloped in May on a gorgeous pier in Michigan.
 They were able to enjoy a honeymoon across the Yucatan Peninsula of Mexico.
 (Still so jealous about this!)